 |Component Name||Can be disabled?||Cluster role / RBAC permissions||Description||ID in cluster audit logs|

 |Feature Authorizer||No (enabled by default)||

-Feature Authorizer adds RBAC for environ-enabled components, or features, operating on Kubernetes clusters, ensuring each has only the specific permissions required to perform its functions.
+Feature Authorizer adds RBAC for fleet-enabled components, or features, operating on Kubernetes clusters, ensuring each has only the specific permissions required to perform its functions.

 You cannot disable Feature Authorizer as long as there are registered Memberships in the project.

-See Feature authorization in an environ for more information.
+See Feature authorization in a fleet for more information.

 |Anthos Config Management||Yes (disabled by default)||

-The Anthos Config Management controller manages its own in-cluster agents and provides a UI that shows the status of Anthos Config Management across all clusters in an environ.
+The Anthos Config Management controller manages its own in-cluster agents and provides a UI that shows the status of Anthos Config Management across all clusters in a fleet.

 The controller installs its in-cluster components and creates a local service account with the appropriate permissions to deploy all types of Kubernetes configurations on behalf of users.
 When not installing or managing in-cluster components, the Anthos Config Management controller reads status information from its in-cluster agent.